-ACDs allow for companies to acquire usage data such as: the number of incoming calls, amount of time an agent spends on the phone with a caller, total number of calls (incoming and outgoing), length of calls, waiting time before the call was answered, etc.
+ACDs allow for companies to acquire usage data such as the number of incoming calls, amount of time an agent spends on the phone with a caller, the total number of calls (incoming and outgoing), length of calls, waiting time before the call was answered, etc.

-ACDs allows for managers to engage in call monitoring, call conferencing, call barging and whisper coaching.
+ACDs allow for managers to engage in call monitoring, call conferencing, call barging, and whisper coaching.
 These features enhance the coaching process as well as managerial practices.
-ACDs also allow for acquisition of data to facilitate real-time and historical reporting.
+ACDs also allow for the acquisition of data to facilitate real-time and historical reporting.

-With CTI integrations, skills-based routing and ACD, agents will have comprehensive information about the caller in their browser, before they answer the call.
-Many call center software solutions integrate with CRM, helpdesk, live chat, social media and SFA to provide detailed interaction history of the caller.
+With CTI integrations, skills-based routing, and ACD agents will have comprehensive information about the caller in their browser, before they answer the call.
+Many cloud contact center solutions integrate with CRM, helpdesk, live chat, social media, and SFA to provide detailed interaction history of the caller.
 This information enhances the sales and support process so agents are more effective.

 Some companies use PBX systems from multiple carriers.
-These companies can easily function as one by integrating their systems into one virtual call center using an ACD.
+These companies can efficiently function as one by integrating their systems into one cloud contact center solution with an ACD system.